 Imagine you’re a customer who receives this video from Mr. Cooper.
 It breaks down escrow, a confusing topic, with helpful visual aids and voiceovers.
 It’s short.
 It’s clear.
 And you can watch it whenever you need.

 Video was once primarily a broadcast medium, but today’s technology is changing this.
-By leveraging powerful customer data, businesses can personalize their videos for hundreds of thousands, even millions, of customers.
+By leveraging powerful customer data, businesses can personalise their videos for hundreds of thousands, even millions, of customers.

 The result?
 Brands speak to their viewers the way they want: personally.
 Just take a look at the numbers.
-A staggering 71% of consumers now expect personalization, according to McKinsey & Company.
+A staggering 71% of consumers now expect personalisation, according to McKinsey & Company.

 The possibilities are virtually endless, but here are a few ideas to start: